sunnyrain0827/Investigaciones/README.md

 	* Variational recurrent autoencoders that map sequences of different lengths to a single length (re: olda, audio2vec, etc)
 	* Info-GAN, Drum, Alex Graves vocoder
 	* Finetuning VGG16 model

+* nnet  - plan -
+	* Adapt Eric Jangs's DRAW (tensorflow) to work with johnglover sound-rnn MDN.
+Will need a phase vocoder and a way of eating and
+	* Depending on how tensorflow goes, reimplement in Chainer.
+	* Think about was of packing up the input audio data, so we can easilty slap the input source/batch loader onto any framework's implementation.

 ### Seq2Seq papers, code and DL toolkit summaries